JMariadlcs/delegated-wallet/README.md

 # <h1 align="center"> Delegated ERC721 wallet </h1>

+This repository encompasses a 'delegation system protocol'.
+This implies that the implemented protocol enables wallets to delegate their assets to other wallets, allowing them to act on their behalf without the delegated addresses possessing the assets.
+In simpler terms, this system operates without necessitating the transfer of assets from the initial addresses.

+This system is highly advantageous for claiming airdrops or conducting various acts that demand ownership of a specific asset, all while mitigating risks.
+A clear example would be a Cold Wallet holding an ERC721 token necessary for claiming a particular airdrop.
+Rather than directly initiating the airdrop claim with the Cold Wallet, which might pose inherent risks, the Cold Wallet delegates the ERC721 token to the Hot Wallet without transferring ownership.
+Consequently, the Hot Wallet gains the capability to claim the airdrop on behalf of the Cold Wallet.

 ## Execution example
 The objective of this chapter is to demonstrate the functionality of the designed protocol on a deployed blockchain (Mumbai).